claws/txPachube/README.rst

     # supplied API key.
 It initialises the Client object with a
     # default API key that will be used if no api_key argument is
     # passed to the various API methods.
+    # Parameters can be passed to customise the default results.
+    # In this case only 'live' feeds and 'summary' content is
+    # being requested.

     from twisted.internet import reactor
     import txpachube